Interpretable Sensitivity Analysis for Balancing Weights: Background, notation, and review

 A common set of identification assumptions in this setting, known as \textit{strong ignorability}, assumes that conditioning on the covariates $X$ sufficiently removes confounding between treatment $Z$ and the potential outcomes $Y(0), Y(1)$, and that treatment assignment is not deterministic given $X$ \citep{rosenbaum1983central}. \begin{assumption}[Ignorability] $Y(0),Y(1) \indep Z \mid X$. \end{assumption} \begin{assumption}[Overlap] The \emph{propensity score} $\pi(x) \equiv P(Z = 1 \mid X= x)$ satisfies $0<\pi(x)<1$ for all $x \in \calX$. \end{assumption} Under Assumptions \ref{a:ignore} and \ref{a:overlap}, we can non-parametrically identify $\mu_1$, solely with the outcomes from units receiving treatment,

 In an observational setting, the researcher does not know the \emph{true} treatment assignment mechanism, $\pi(x, y) \equiv P(Z = 1 \mid X = x, Y(1) = y)$, which in general can depend on \emph{both} the covariates $X$ and the potential outcomes $Y(1)$ and $Y(0)$.
 A rich literature assesses the sensitivity of estimates to violations of the ignorability assumption.
 This approach dates back at least to \citet{cornfield1959smoking}, who conducted a formal sensitivity analysis of the effect of smoking on lung cancer.
-More recent examples of sensitivity analysis include \citet{rosenbaum1983assessing}, \citet{Rosenbaum2002}, \citet{vanderweele2017sensitivity}, \citet{franks2019flexible}, and \citet{Cinelli2020}.
+More recent examples of sensitivity analysis include \citet{rosenbaum1983assessing}, \citet{Rosenbaum2002}, \citet{vanderweele2017sensitivity}, \citet{franks2019flexible}, \citet{tudball2019sample}, \citet{Cinelli2020}, \citet{fogarty2020studentized}, \citet{huang2022sensitivity}, and \citet{huang2022variance}.
 See \citet{hong2020sensitivity} for a recent discussion of weighting-based sensitivity methods.

-Our proposed approach builds most directly on that of \citet{zhao2019sensitivity}, who use the percentile bootstrap and linear programming to perform a sensitivity analysis for traditional IPW.
-Following their setup, we split the problem into two parts, sensitivity for the mean of the treated potential outcomes and sensitivity for the mean of the control potential outcomes; without loss of generality, we consider the mean for the treated potential outcomes.
+We adopt the marginal sensitivity model proposed originally by \citet{tan2006distributional} and further developed by \citet{zhao2019sensitivity} and \citet{dorn2021sharp} for traditional IPW weights.
+Following these authors, we split the problem into two parts: sensitivity for the mean of the treated potential outcomes and sensitivity for the mean of the control potential outcomes; without loss of generality, we consider the mean for the treated potential outcomes.
 Since unbiased estimation of $\mathbb{E}[Y(1)]$ requires knowledge only of $\pi(x,y) = P(Z=1 \mid X = x, Y(1) = y)$ rather than the full propensity score that also conditions on $Y(0)$, we can rewrite Assumption \ref{a:ignore} as $\pi(x, y) = \pi(x)$.
 For details on combining sensitivity analyses for $\mathbb{E}[Y(1)]$ and $\mathbb{E}[ Y(0)]$ into a single sensitivity analysis for the ATE, see Section 5 from \citet{zhao2019sensitivity}.

-We now introduce a sensitivity model where we relax the ignorability assumption so that the odds ratio between the two conditional probabilities $\pi(x)$ and $\pi(x,y)$ is bounded. \begin{assumption}[Marginal sensitivity model] For $\Lambda \geq 1$, the true propensity score satisfies
+The marginal sensitivity model relaxes the ignorability assumption so that the odds ratio between the two conditional probabilities $\pi(x)$ and $\pi(x,y)$ is bounded. \begin{assumption}[Marginal sensitivity model] For $\Lambda \geq 1$, the true propensity score satisfies